What Is Your Business Credit Score?

 5. Create a Business Credit Profile

-We’ve established that paying vendors and suppliers on time is key for building business credit.
+We’ve established that paying vendors and suppliers on time is critical for building business credit.
 Well, without a business credit profile, these companies have nowhere to report your timely payments.
 To clarify, a business credit profile allows your trade accounts with vendors or suppliers to be tracked by credit bureaus.

 Creating a business credit profile is very easy if you have an employer identification number (EIN).
 You’ll get one of these when you register as an independent company.
 After that, all you have to do is create a profile with one of the credit bureaus.
-Of the three, Dun & and Bradstreet is reportedly best for tracking vendor and supplier accounts.
+Of the three credit bureaus, Dun & and Bradstreet is reportedly best for tracking vendor and supplier accounts.
 The bureau tracks your payments through a nine-digit DUNS number, which you can apply for here.

 6. Pay Your Vendors or Suppliers Before the Due Date

 Paying your vendor before the actual due date is arguably the fastest way to build business credit.
 On the contrary, paying late is the quickest way to lower your business credit score.
 Paying before the due date is also a surefire way to earn the benefits mentioned above (i.e., discounts, promotions, etc.).

 7. Pay Expenses with a Business Credit Card

 Paying bills on time will do nothing for your business credit if you pay them through a personal account.
 They must be paid from an account registered in your business’s name, i.e., a business credit card.
 Compared to personal credit cards, business credit cards have much higher credit limits.
 Cardholders are expected to carry high balances.
 Putting this much debt onto a personal credit card would ruin your credit score.